emadmoenes/Egypt_Tourist_Guide_BLOC/README.md

  - The user can change his image from Gallery or Camera.
  - Also, delete profile image option provided.

+### 13. Authentication using fingerprint auth
+ - The user cannot access his profile before scanning his fingerprint for security.
+ - If the user device does not support biometric authentication, it will be redirected to the profile page (assuming that the user is authenticated).
+ - Auth done using local auth package.

+## Permissions Used:
+In AndroidManifest.xml file:
+ - android.permission.USE_BIOMETRIC.
+ - android.permission.USE_FINGERPRINT.
+ - android.permission.INTERNET.
+ - android.permission.CAMERA
+ - android.permission.WRITE_EXTERNAL_STORAGE -> to save image file locally.

 ## Navigation Flow
 1. **Login Page** → **Signup Page** → **Login Page** → **Home Page**
 2. **Home Page** → **Governorates Page** → **Landmarks Page** → **Landmarks details**